-- Continues to make little or no progress in the areas of concern - Continues working at levels substantially below that expected of children of the same age - Continues to have difficulties in developing literacy and mathematics skills - Has significant difficulties in developing speech and language, communication and interaction literacy or mathematics skills ● Has social, emotional or mental health needs which regularly and significantly interfere with the child's or others' learning - Has sensory or physical needs which require additional specialist equipment or regular advice or visits from a special service - Continues to have communication or interaction needs that interfere with the development of social relationships and act as a barrier to learning
+- Continues to make little or no progress in the areas of concern - Continues working at levels substantially below that expected of children of the same age - Continues to have difficulties in developing literacy and mathematics skills - Has significant difficulties in developing speech and language, communication and interaction literacy or mathematics skills - Has social, emotional or mental health needs which regularly and significantly interfere with the child's or others' learning - Has sensory or physical needs which require additional specialist equipment or regular advice or visits from a special service - Continues to have communication or interaction needs that interfere with the development of social relationships and act as a barrier to learning

-A pupil on SEN Support will have an SEN Support Plan including a one-page profile that logs the child's voice.
-Monitoring will take place and their Support Plan will be reviewed three times a year.
-A Positive Behaviour Profile may also be developed as part of the provision for pupils with SEND.
+A pupil on SEN Support will have an SEN Support Plan including a one-page profile which logs the child's voice.
+Monitoring will take place and their Plan A will be reviewed three times a year.
+A Positive Behaviour Plan may also be developed as part of the provision for pupils with SEND along with an Individual Pupil Risk Assessment (IPRA) where needed.